-2. Where a collateral taker exercises a right of use, it thereby incurs an obligation to replace the collateral securities originally transferred (the "original collateral securities") by transferring to the collateral provider, not later than the discharge of the relevant obligations, equivalent collateral or, where the security collateral agreement provides for the transfer of other assets [following the occurrence of any event relating to or affecting any securities provided as collateral], those other assets.
+2. Where a collateral taker exercises a right of use, it thereby incurs an obligation to replace the collateral securities originally delivered (the "original collateral securities") by delivering to the collateral provider, not later than the discharge of the relevant obligations, equivalent collateral or, where the security collateral agreement provides for the delivery of other assets following the occurrence of any event relating to or affecting any securities delivered as collateral, those other assets.

-3. Securities transferred under paragraph 2 before the relevant obligations have been fully discharged:
+3. Securities delivered under paragraph 2 before the relevant obligations have been fully discharged shall:

-(a) shall, in the same manner as the original collateral securities, be subject to a security interest under the relevant security collateral agreement, which shall be treated as having been created at the same time as the security interest in respect of the original collateral securities was created; and
+(a) in the same manner as the original collateral securities, be subject to an interest under the relevant security collateral agreement, which shall be treated as having been created at the same time as the interest in respect of the original collateral securities was created; and

-(b) shall in all other respects be subject to the terms of the relevant security collateral agreement.
+(b) in all other respects be subject to the terms of the relevant security collateral agreement.